|First Degree Burn (Superficial Burn)|

 - Apply a cool compress to soothe raw, hot skin.

-- Take over-the-counter pain reliever if recommended by your doctor.
+- Take over-the-counter pain reliever if advised by your doctor.

-- Take oral or topical corticosteroids if recommended by your doctor.
+- Take oral or topical corticosteroids if advised by your doctor.
 These may shorten the course of pain and inflammation.
 Topical steroids may not relieve skin redness.

 - Take prescription antibiotics if an infection develops.